The Prize: The Epic Quest for Oil, Money, and Power: Sources

 Ten years in the making, The Prize draws on extensive research carried out by the author and his staff, including Sue Lena Thompson, Robert Laubacher, and Geoffrey Lumsden.
-Daniel Yergin has excellent connections with the oil industry, and is the Chairman of a private energy consulting firm called Cambridge Energy Research Associates, Global Energy Analyst for NBC and CNBC, member of the board of the United States Energy Association and of the U.S.-Russia Business Council.
-Yergin's history has 61 pages of notes and a bibliography of 26 pages that lists as sources not only 700 books, articles, and dissertations, 60 government documents, 28 "data sources", more than 34 manuscript collections, fifteen government archives, eight oral histories, and four oil company archives (Amoco, Chevron, Gulf, and Royal Dutch Shell), but also 80 personal interviews with key individuals like James Schlesinger and Armand Hammer.
+Daniel Yergin has excellent connections with the oil industry, and is the Chairman of a private energy consulting firm called Cambridge Energy Research Associates, a Global Energy Analyst for NBC and CNBC, a member of the board of the United States Energy Association and of the U.S.-Russia Business Council.

+Yergin's history has 61 pages of notes and a bibliography of 26 pages that lists as sources 700 books, articles, and dissertations, 60 government documents, 28 "data sources", more than 34 manuscript collections, fifteen government archives, eight oral histories, and four oil company archives (Amoco, Chevron, Gulf, and Royal Dutch Shell), and 80 personal interviews with key individuals like James Schlesinger and Armand Hammer.

 Adaptations

-The Prize was the basis for an eight-part, eight-hour documentary television series titled The Prize: The Epic Quest for Oil, Money, & Power, narrated by Donald Sutherland and broadcast by PBS in 1992–1993.
+In 1992–1993, The Prize was the basis for an eight-part, eight-hour documentary television series titled The Prize: The Epic Quest for Oil, Money, & Power, narrated by Donald Sutherland and broadcast by PBS.
 The series is said to have been seen by 20 million people in the United States.

-The book is also available both as an abridged audiobook, released in 1991 and read by Bob Jamieson, as well as an unabridged version released in 2024 and read by Michael David Axtell.
+The book is available as an abridged audiobook, released in 1991 and read by Bob Jamieson, as well as an unabridged version released in 2024 and read by Michael David Axtell.

-In 2011 Yergin's The Quest: Energy, Security, and the Remaking of the Modern World was published by Penguin Press.
+In 2011, Yergin's The Quest: Energy, Security, and the Remaking of the Modern World was published by Penguin Press.
 The Quest is the sequel to The Prize.